mdn/content/files/en-us/web/api/event/initevent/index.md

 - _`type`_
   - : A string defining the type of event.
 - _`bubbles`_
-  - : Is a boolean value deciding whether the event should bubble up through the event chain or not.
+  - : A boolean value deciding whether the event should bubble up through the event chain or not.
 Once set, the read-only property {{ domxref("Event.bubbles") }}
     will give its value.
 - _`cancelable`_